shubhitamishra/IncidentOps/README.md

 5. Show `kubectl get hpa`; explain autoscaling
 6. Close with the audit trail timeline

-## Anticipated Q&A — answers you should know cold

-- **"Why not just use email/SMS directly instead of SNS?"** — SNS decouples the backend from delivery channels.
-Adding Slack or a new channel later means adding an SNS subscription, not changing backend code.
-- **"Why Cloudant and not just MongoDB for everything?"** — Separation of
-  concerns: MongoDB is the operational store (things change: status, assignment), Cloudant holds an immutable audit trail.
-If MongoDB has an issue, the incident *history* is still safe elsewhere.
-- **"How does escalation actually work?"** — `setTimeout`-based check
-  after `ESCALATION_TIMEOUT_MINUTES`; if the incident is still `open` (not acknowledged), it reassigns to the next person in `rotationOrder` and re-alerts.
-In production this would be a durable job queue (e.g. AWS SQS + delay queues) instead of an in-memory timer, since a server restart would lose pending timers — worth mentioning proactively as a known limitation.
-- **"How does the on-call rotation get computed?"** — deterministic weekly rotation: `epochWeek % activeMemberCount`.
-No manual schedule entry needed, no single point of failure in "who's on call."
-- **"What happens if two incidents fire for the same service at once?"**
-  — Currently each failed health-check-threshold event creates a new incident; a real system would dedupe by open incidents per service.
-  Good to flag as a "next iteration" if asked — shows awareness.

 ## Future scope (mention in presentation to show industry thinking)